oneconvergence/dkube-examples/titanic/README.md

 ## Launch Notebook
 - Create Jupyterlab IDE with sklearn framework.
-- Select the Code titanic.
+- Select the Code dkube-examples.
-- Repos->Inputs->Datasets: select mnist and enter mountpath as /titanic.
+- Repos->Inputs->Datasets: select titanic and enter mountpath as /titanic.
 - Run workspace/dkube-examples/titanic/train.ipynb
 - You can experiment in the notebook and develop your code.
 Once you are ready for a formal run, export your code into python script(s)